SFGrenade/LanguageSupport/README.md

 8. Add a line at the top that says `<entry name="LANG_##">Language Name Here</entry>`, which `##` being the same Language Code from step 5
 9. Start the game
 10. The language should now be selectable in the options
+11. Please open an issue or pull request at https://github.com/SFGrenade/LanguageSupport-Repo, so others can use the translation as well!

 # EUPL
                       Copyright (c) 2025 SFGrenade